Faculty and Staff

 Sean Collins

 The Magnolia and Aidan Community are thrilled to welcome Sean Collins as the newest Lower Elementary Guide.
-After graduating with an undergraduate degree in political science, Sean worked for a renewable energy non-profit on climate issues before switching careers to teaching in 2014.
+After completing an undergraduate degree in political science, Sean worked for a renewable energy non-profit on climate issues before switching careers to teaching in 2014.
 After moving to Chicago, Sean had his first experience with Montessori when he worked as an assistant teacher in an Upper Elementary classroom at Near North Montessori.
 That experience led Sean to pursue a certification in Montessori and he completed his Montessori training at the Washington Montessori Institute.
-After completing his Masters in Education from Loyola University Maryland, Sean worked at Lee Montessori Public Charter School here in Washington DC, where he led an Upper Elementary classroom.
+After graduating with his Masters in Education from Loyola University Maryland, Sean worked at Lee Montessori Public Charter School here in Washington DC, where he led an Upper Elementary classroom.

-Sean lives in the Brookland neighborhood of Washington, DC with his wife Dana and small dog June.
+Sean lives in the Langdon neighborhood of Washington, DC with his wife Dana and small dog June.
 He enjoys biking around the city, taking his dog on nature walks, playing chess, and supporting the Ravens and Orioles from his hometown of Baltimore.

 Hamed Isaza